fillumina/collections/README.md

 ### Optimized for speed of access

-* `AbstractEntryMap` is a very extendable `Map` implementation based on hash table.
+* `AbstractEntryMap` is a very extendable, compliant, `Map` implementation based on hash table with performances of O(1).
-* `TableMap` is a compliant `Map` implementation based on hash table.
+* `TableMap` is an `AbstractEntryMap` implementation useful to extend (otherwise just prefer JDK's `HashMap`) or to use because of it's builder.
-* `VieweableMap` is a `Map` where `Entry` cannot set values.
-It provides an unmodifiable _view_ that share its internal data so it's very fast to create and occupies no extra memory at all.
+* `VieweableMap` is `AbstractEntryMap` implementation where `Entry` cannot set values.
+It provides an _unmodifiable view_ that share its internal data so it's very fast to create and occupies no extra memory useful to pass internal data to clients in a safe way.
+The _unmodifiable view_ can produce an _immutable clone_ if needed (but that would imply an internal data copying).

 ### Immutable containers

+The Java JDK library uses defensive copy extensively to avoid making an object being changed unexpectedly provoking all sort of _side effect_ type of bugs.
+These can be avoided by using _immutable_ objects.
+The JDK offers several ways to create immutable containers but all of them fail to explicitly present them as such.
+So even an immutable container must be defensively copied over and over when being passed to other objects.
+The containers listed here are _guaranteed_ immutable and can be used directly without the need of an expensive defensive copy.

-* `ImmutableList` is an explicictly immutable `List` implementation.
+* `ImmutableList` is an immutable `List` implementation.
 * `ImmutableArraySet` is an immutable set using as little memory as possible (it's slow to access with O(N)).
 * `ImmutableHashSet` is an immutable set using an hash table with performances of O(1).
-* `ImmutableHashMap` is an explicitly immutable hash `Map` implementation with performances of O(1).
+* `ImmutableHashMap` is an immutable hash `Map` implementation with performances of O(1).
-* `ImmutableArrayMap` is an explicitly immutable array backed `Map` implementation with performances of O(N) but very tight memory requirements.
+* `ImmutableArrayMap` is an immutable array backed `Map` implementation with performances of O(N) but very tight memory requirements.
-* `ImmutableSortedArrayMap` is an explicitly immutable sorted array backed `Map` implementation with performances of O(log N) and very tight memory requirements.
+* `ImmutableSortedArrayMap` is an immutable sorted array backed `Map` implementation with performances of O(log N) and very tight memory requirements.
+Its keys must implement `Comparable`.
 Prefer `ImmutableArrayMap` for very few elements (i.e. less than 7) because of the overhead in managing bisections.

 ### Different kind of containers